Absolute Flash: Plot

-"Of Two Worlds" (#1-3)
+"Of Two Worlds" (#1–3)

-Two day ago, 15-year-old Wally West walks back home late to the army base Fort Fox, where he and his father, Colonel Rudy West, live.
+Two days ago, 15-year-old Wally West walks back home late to the army base Fort Fox, where he and his father, Colonel Rudy West, live.
 Arriving, he meets with Barry Allen, a friend and scientist working at Fort Fox.
 Barry shows Wally his lab and invites him to work part time on the cutting edge "Project Olympus" government research experiment, but Rudy storms in, chastises Wally for being late, and tells Barry not to talk to his son.
 The next day at their home, Rudy attempt to talk things out with Wally, but it quickly devolves into an argument that ends with Wally storming out.
 Outside, Wally sees something strange is happening inside Barry's lab.
 He enters, discovering a mutated green monkey that scares him.
 Running deeper inside the building, he finds Barry, dressing in a red containment suit, sitting inside a large machine with bizarre energy all around.
 Barry yells at Wally to run, but it's too late: Wally is consumed by the energy.
-Rudy comes in and angerly starts beating Barry, demanding to know what he did to his son, only to realize that Wally is behind him, glowing red with the exotic energy.
-Rudy and Barry try to calm him, but the frightened Wally freaks out and runs, unknowingly having connected with Barry with the energy and dragging him along as he travels at superhuman speeds, accidently killing him.
+Rudy comes in and angrily starts beating Barry, demanding to know what he did to his son, only to realize that Wally is behind him, glowing red with the exotic energy.
+Rudy and Barry try to calm him, but the frightened Wally freaks out and runs, unknowingly having connected with Barry with the energy and dragging him along as he travels at superhuman speeds, accidentally killing him.